Chapter 4: Financial Information

 All F-1 visa international students, regardless of number of units, must be enrolled in the SCU-sponsored health insurance plan unless the student meets the waiver exception below.
 Please see Cowell website at www.scu.edu/cowell/insurance for detailed information.

-• Currently an enrolled dependent on a spouse/parent/partner or employee US based and Affordable Care Act compliant plan.
+- Currently an enrolled dependent on a spouse/parent/partner or employee US-based and Affordable Care Act compliant plan.

-All J-1 visa international students, regardless of number of units, will be automatically enrolled into the SCU-sponsored health insurance plan.
+All J-1 visa international students, regardless of the number of units, will be automatically enrolled into the SCU-sponsored health insurance plan.

-Non-refundable application fee, per application...$90
+- Non-refundable application fee, per application…$95

-Late registration fee (Only applies to students who have no enrollment before the late registration deadline.
+- Late registration fee (Only applies to students who have no enrollment before the late registration deadline.
 Begins one week before the start of the quarter.
 Dates listed on academic calendar)...$100

-Tuition Late payment fee...$100
+- Tuition Late payment fee...$100

 Students assume responsibility for all costs incurred as a result of enrollment at Santa Clara University and agree to abide by applicable University policies and procedures.
 Students may designate a third party (e.g., parent, family member, spouse) to be an Authorized Payer for the purpose of reviewing student accounts, billing information, and remitting payment on the student’s behalf.
 However, it is ultimately the student’s responsibility to make sure all financial obligations are completed by the published deadlines.